 The hunter stay concealed and less human odor escape to the outside, more movement is permitted.
 On a cold winter day the hunter is out of the wind and no snow inside that would make a noise under your feet but can warm up when it’s a warm day.

 Most of these blinds are made to be shot though the mesh and I have seen test been made it does not affect your accuracy or damage to the arrows.

 Ground blinds can be set up on arrival at the designated hunting spot and taken away when you leave that’s if you hunt on public hunting land but an extra effort must be executed for odor control.

 Tower stands that stand on their own tripods or quattro pods and at different heights can be set up or build basically anywhere.
 Enclosed stands can be heated up if needed these stands are more of a semi-permanent installation and would stay in the field year round.
 Specially overlooking a patch of crop field or maybe a feed plot that you are tending trough the year.

 Tree stands on the other hand are more movable and comes in hang on stands or ladder stands all make use of a tree for a

 sturdy anchor and because your camouflage should blend in with the surroundings it would mostly be open stands.

-Hang on stands is lightweight and can also be carried in if the need is for that.
+Hang on tree stands is lightweight and can also be carried in if the need is for that.
 If you’re hunting spot has a tree with easy to climb limbs and branches then the hang on stand is ideal or an additional ladder can be purchased.
 The ladder would be strap onto the tree as you climb higher after that the hang on stand will be strap to the tree, two separate units, a one man job.